 Approximately 30 students join the staff of Environmental Law each year.
 Any law student with at least a 2.3 GPA who is entering their 2L or 3L Day or Evening academic year is welcome to join our staff.
 This includes students transferring from other law schools.
 All new members are required to attend a mandatory orientation that will take place in late August.

 The other way to join Environmental Law is through the “write-on,” which is a writing competition held at the end of the spring semester.
 Outside of the Registrar’s confirmation that competition participants meet the 2.3 GPA minimum requirement, the applicant’s GPA is not considered in this writing competition.
 A significant number of new members are selected through the write-on competition each year.
 For detailed instructions about participating in the writing competition, please click here.
-Please note that the writing competition submissions are due before the Registrar will issue rankings, so if you are interested in joining Environmental Law, you may want to participate in the write-on unless you are absolutely sure you will be able to join through the grade-on.
-Winners of the write-on competition are typically announced in early August via U.S. Post.
+Winners of the write-on competition are typically announced in early August via email.